danakj/danakj.github.io/_posts/2023-06-04-not-generating-constructors.md

 program is running.
 These performance changes are not the kind you as a user will see or feel, but the kind that shows up on benchmarks and that software teams then have great a many [discussions about](https://groups.google.com/a/chromium.org/g/platform-architecture-dev/c/hdMBHEYZLMA).
-And these often end up blocking meaningful improvements to the safety of users and their data (for better or for worse).
+And these often end up blocking meaningful improvements to the safety of users and their data.

 In bounds checking, the compiler can see the values involved in the comparisons, as they come from constants or other values related to the array.
 For instance when iterating through a span, stopping